 Unfortunately, some site administrators feel the more parent page choices in the main navigation the better the chance the user will find his/her way.
 This is not the case.
-Too many options creates confusion and indecision – check out this study from Columbia University on When Choice is Demotivating.
+Too many options create confusion and indecision – check out this study from Columbia University on When Choice is Demotivating.

 Best practice: A soft rule of thumb is to include only 4 to 7 parent pages in the main navigation, sorting all other pages under these broader buckets.

 Instead of tying these orphan pages into the new navigation, under a parent page, they are left out in the abyss only to be found again by users with the page bookmarked or found randomly through search.
-Orphan pages can be easily overlooked or forgotten with the excitement of building a new website, but is critically important to correct this issue.
-The integrity of your information architecture and ensuring your users are able to navigate to the most current and relevant information on your site depend on it.
+Orphan pages can be easily overlooked or forgotten with the excitement of building a new website but is critically important to correct this issue.
+The integrity of your information architecture and ensuring your users are able to navigate to the most current and relevant information on your site depends on it.

 Best Practice: Ensure redirects are instituted for any soon-to-be abandoned page due to a site redesign/re-architecture.
 Second, put provisions in place to require mandatory parent page or hierarchical page nesting for creating new pages.